grampajoe/happy/README.rst

 - ``--env``

   (optional) Environment variable overrides, e.g. ``--env KEY=value``.
 For multiple variables, this option can be passed more than once.
+Variable names MUST match one of the names in the ``env`` section of your ``app.json``, or the build will fail with an ``invalid app.json`` message.

 - ``--tarball-url``